yaojiqian/Swift-Programming-Learning/README.md

 ### Performing Tasks After a Delay
 asyncAfter need a deadline time, not the time interval.
 So the deadline parameter should be a future time point. example:
 	let deadLine = DispatchTime.now() + DispatchTimeInterval.seconds(10)

+### Performing a Task Only Once
+Dispatch Once is replaced with global or static constants and variables.

+### Grouping Tasks Together
+Use DispatchGroup() to create a task group.
+Then indicates the task group while call DispatchQueue’s async as the first parameter.
+To receive the notification from task group, call the task group’s notify method.
+    override func viewDidLoad() {
+        super.viewDidLoad()

+        let taskGroup = DispatchGroup()
+        let mainQueue = DispatchQueue.main

+        /* Reload the table view on the main queue */ mainQueue.async(group: taskGroup, execute: {[weak self] in self!.reloadTableView() }) /* Reload the scroll view on the main queue */ mainQueue.async(group: taskGroup, execute: {[weak self] in self!.reloadScrollView()}) /* Reload the image view on the main queue */ mainQueue.async(group: taskGroup, execute: {[weak self] in self!.reloadImageView() })

+        /* When we are done, dispatch the following block */ taskGroup.notify(queue: mainQueue, execute: {[weak self] in
+            let alertController = UIAlertController(title: "task group", message: "all task have done!", preferredStyle: .alert)

+            alertController.addAction(UIAlertAction(title:"OK", style:.default, handler: nil))

+            self!.present(alertController, animated:true, completion:nil)
+        })
+    }